 Fernanda

 My name is Fernanda.
 My cancer journey started at an annual physical at my family doctor’s office in November of 2022.
 I was 49 years old.
 I had zero health concerns.
 In fact, I was in, what I thought was the best shape I had been in since my teens.
 I was working out 4-5 times a week.
-I wasn’t a heavy drinker but had actually quite drinking completely during Covid.
+I wasn’t a heavy drinker but had actually quit drinking completely during COVID.
 I didn’t smoke.
 I have zero family history of breast cancer.
 I did have a co-worker who was going through breast cancer treatment so I had made a point of asking about getting my mammogram at the beginning of my office visit.
-When I asked, my family doctor said that given my history the recommendation is to wait until I was 50.
-I was also told self exams were no longer recommended because it triggered too many false positives, and she could do one if I REALLY wanted to, but she doesn’t do that routinely.
-She then said we could circle back around and discuss further once the remainder of the cam was done.
+When I asked, my family doctor said that given my history, the recommendation is to wait until I was 50.
+I was also told self-exams were no longer recommended because it triggered too many false positives, and she could do one if I REALLY wanted to, but she doesn’t do that routinely.
+She then said we could circle back around and discuss further once the remainder of the exam was done.
 Fine.

 At the end of the exam, my doctor tells me that I’m doing great.
 So great in fact that I don’t need to come back next year for a physical.
 I ask again about the mammogram.
 This time she says, well since there is no need to see you next year, she’ll go ahead and order it.